-The holidays are upon us and the time of year when we're supposed to be feeling warmest and fuzziest is frequently when we're left feeling the most empty inside.
-Whether dealing with seasonal depression, grief over a death, a breakup, past trauma, family baggage, or any other kind of loss, it's hard to keep those feelings at bay with the huge emphasis on ~togetherness~ that's part and parcel of the holiday season.
+The holidays are upon us, and the time of year when you're supposed to be feeling warmest and fuzziest can often be when you feel the most empty.
+Whether dealing with seasonal depression, grief, or not being home for the holidays, it's hard to keep those feelings at bay with the emphasis on ~togetherness~ that's part and parcel of the season.
 These

 tips on how to deal with loneliness over the holidays are a useful starting point for figuring out ways to cope, whether it be through distraction, processing feelings with patience, or coming up with creative ways to meet new people.

 "This holiday season, I am dealing with the loss of my grandmother and

 coping with loneliness by spending extra time with my girlfriends, along with retail therapy," Je'Coven, 26, tells Bustle.
 "I also have a journal that has gotten me through the nights that have been harder to cope with."